SharePoint/sp-dev-docs/docs/sp-add-ins/handle-add-in-events-in-the-provider-hosted-add-in.md

 2. Set the value of **Handle Add-in Installed** to **True** (it may still be called **Handle App Installed**).
 This does two things:

-   - A folder called **Services** is created in the **ChainStoreWeb** project (not the **ChainStore** project), and two files are added to it: an AppEventReceiver.svc file and its code-behind AppEventReceiver.svc.cs file (the file names begin with the string "App" because add-ins used to be called "apps"; *don't rename these files*; the Office Developer Tools for Visual Studio assumes that the files will keep these names).
+   - A folder called **Services** is created in the **ChainStoreWeb** project (not the **ChainStore** project), and two files are added to it: an AppEventReceiver.svc file and its code-behind AppEventReceiver.svc.cs file (the file names begin with the string "App" because add-ins used to be called "apps"; *don't rename these files* because the Office Developer Tools for Visual Studio assumes that the files will keep these names).

    - The handler URL is registered in the add-in manifest.
 This part of the manifest is not visible in the manifest designer.
 To see it, right-click the AppManifest.xml file and select **View Code**.
 A new child of the **Properties** element looks like the following.